syahmiestormz/arabicGame_v1/README.md

 # arabicGame_v1
 version 1
-THis the prototype for Arabic Game
+This the prototype for Arabic Game